Mark Bramble: Career

 and was an assistant on the 1974 musical Mack and Mabel.

 Bramble wrote the libretto and directed, with music by Henry Krieger, for the musical Fat Pig, which premiered at the Haymarket Theatre, in Leicester, England, in November 1987.
 The musical is a rock and roll extravaganza about health, based on the Colin McNaughton book about farmyard life and dangers.
 He adapted and staged Notre Dame (1991) at The Lillian Bayliss Theatre at Saddler's Wells, London.

 Bramble was a member of the Dramatist's Guild, the Society of Stage Directors and Choreographers and the Association of Theatrical Press Agents and Managers.

 His charitable work in his hometown of Chestertown, Maryland throughout his later years resulted in the presentation of two evenings of "Broadway Showstoppers", featuring local talent and children from the Radcliffe summer program, collaborating with longtime friend Paul Masse, music director, to develop the concerts.
 He was passionate about the next generation of children knowing that they could find solace from the difficulties of life through the collaboration of musical theater.

 In 2017, he published a book entitled "A Tea Caddy Collection", which displayed his vast collection of antique tea caddies in catalog form, with history and narration chapters to accompany.
 The location and subsequent ownership of this collection upon his death are still uncertain.

 Death

-Bramble died unexpectedly at his home in Maryland on February 20, 2019.
+Bramble died unexpectedly at age 68 at his home in Maryland on February 20, 2019.